meracious/maize/README.md

 Maize is a project in it's infancy, created by 3 people as a hobby while learning C and C++.
-It probably will never be a kernel ready for daily use in a productive system (although if it ever becomes one, we will be pleasantly surprized), and is intended solely as a hobby and learning project.
+It probably will never be a kernel ready for daily use in a productive system (although if it ever becomes one, we will be pleasantly surprised), and is intended solely as a hobby and learning project.

 ## Build Instructions